 Allow time for decisions.

 When a person is upset, they may not be able to think clearly.
-Give them a few moments to think through what you’ve said.
+Give them a few minutes to think through what you’ve said.

 - A person’s stress rises when they feel rushed.
-Allowing time bring calm.
+Giving them time will allow them to calm down.